Savoiardi Biscuits (Homemade Lady Fingers)

 Savoiardi biscuits don’t use any dairy so that’s good to go but I have not made these without eggs.
 I would look up a plant based/vegan lady finger recipe that uses aquafaba.

-All my cake recipes work well with a 1:1 gluten-free flour like Bob’s Red Mill and King Arthur Flour HOWEVER, I have not tested this with Lady fingers however I do know some people have had success making my pan di spagna sponge with gluten-free flour so I don’t see why it wouldn’t work here.
+All my cake recipes work well with a 1:1 gluten-free flour like Bob’s Red Mill and King Arthur Flour HOWEVER, I have not tested this with Lady fingers but I do know some people have had success making my pan di spagna sponge with gluten-free flour so I don’t see why it wouldn’t work here.

 You don’t want to mess too much with the batter itself because it’s quite delicate.
 You can certainly remove 2 Tbsp of flour and replace it with unsweetened cocoa powder or add 1-2 tsp of any kind of extract or spice (after the eggs are whipped).